OCA/connector/connector/doc/guides/code_overview.rst

-The framework uses :py:class:`~connector.session.ConnectorSession` objects to store the ``cr``, ``uid`` and ``context`` in a :class:`openerp.api.Environment`.
+The framework uses :py:class:`~connector.session.ConnectorSession` objects to store the ``cr``, ``uid`` and ``context`` in a :class:`odoo.api.Environment`.
 So from a session, we can access to the usual ``self.env`` (new API) or ``self.pool`` (old API).

 ******